withastro/roadmap/proposals/cookie-management.md

 ## Astro.cookies.get(name)

-When you call `Astro.cookies.get(name)` you receive an object that extends from `AstroCookieOptions` to include convenience methods for converting the raw cookie value.
+When you call `Astro.cookies.get(name)` you receive an object that contains the cookie value, as well as convenience methods for converting the raw cookie value.

 ```ts
 interface AstroCookie {